microsoft/azure_arc/azure_arc_servers_jumpstart/docs/gcp_terraform.md

     ![](../img/gcp/08.png)

 * Next, run the ```terraform apply --auto-approve``` command and wait for the plan to finish.
-Once finished, you will be able to manage the Google Cloud virtual machine from Azure.
+Upon completion, you will have a GCP Ubuntu VM deployed and connected as a new Azure Arc server inside a new Resource Group.

 # View the GCP VM from Azure Portal